Before You Arrive

 • Arrange Transportation From Airport

-You'll need a ride from the airport to your housing when you get to Denver.
-Taxis, ride-shares, and public transportation are all viable options.
+You will need to arrange a ride from the airport to your housing when you get to Denver.
+Taxis, ride-shares such as Uber, or Lyft, and public transportation are all viable options.

 Learn More